Americans spend more than 15% of the budget on transport: in which cities it will soon be free

 In recent years, many major cities have introduced zero-fare public transport, including Los Angeles, Salt Lake City, Denver, and Boston.

-A person who wants to make public transportation free in Boston is Michelle Wu, a city councilor.
+The man who wants to make public transport free in Boston is City Councilor Michelle Wu.

-“In Boston, public transportation can be a way to solve all of our deepest problems: climate change, bridging gaps in income inequality, and addressing issues of racial inequality, heavy traffic, and traffic jams,” Wu explains.
-“But we see that without a functioning system that is reliable and affordable for everyone, transport is actually a barrier to all of these opportunities.”
+“In Boston, public transport can be a way to tackle all of our deepest challenges: climate change, addressing income inequality gaps and addressing racial inequality, heavy traffic and congestion,” Wu explains.
+“But we see that without a functioning system that is reliable and accessible to everyone, transport is actually a barrier to all of these opportunities.”

 In early 2019, Wu wrote an article in the Boston Globe, in which she opposed the proposed increase in public transport tariffs in Boston by 6,3%.